Skip to content

 Bruschetta with Fresh Mozzarella

-Caprese bruschetta is made with a thick slice of french bread that has been lightly toasted with a bit of olive oil, until beautifully crisp.
-It is then topped with a Caprese salad topping of juicy ripe tomatoes, fresh basil, and soft mozzarella that has been tossed in a balsamic dressing.
-You could even finish it with a drizzle of balsamic glaze to really put it over the top!
+Caprese bruschetta is made with a thick slice of French bread that has been lightly toasted with a bit of olive oil then topped with a Caprese salad topping of juicy ripe tomatoes, fresh basil, and soft mozzarella tossed in a balsamic dressing.

-Let me tell you when those juices drip down into that toasted bread, all of that flavor gets absorbed, and biting into both a crispy yet tender bite of flavor explosion, well, it is just something you’ll have to try for yourself!
+When the juices drip down unto the toasted bread, the flavor gets absorbed, and biting into both a crispy yet tender bite of flavor explosion, well, it is just something you’ll have to try for yourself!

-Despite how amazing it is and how complex the flavors, it couldn’t be more simple to make.
-So easy, in fact, you could make the topping the night before, and assemble it just before serving.
-It’s a simple way to serve a crowd and is one of the BEST appetizers around.
-Save some topping for later because it can be used in salads, sandwiches, and pasta!
+Despite how complex the flavors are, it couldn’t be more simple to make.
+You could make the topping the night before then assemble before serving.
+It’s an easy way to serve a crowd and is one of the best appetizers around.

 Caprese bruschetta ingredients on wooden board.